-Six 60-day notices of violation were recently issued for hexavalent chromium detected in leather goods.
-The notices serve as warnings of the intent to start legal proceedings, that may end up in California Courts or settle out of court, depending on the products and chemicals involved, and the noticing Prop 65 enforcer.
+Six 60-day notices of violation have recently been issued for the use of hexavalent chromium in leather goods.
+The notices serve as warnings of the intent to start legal proceedings.

 Hexavalent chromium (Cr (VI)) was listed in 1987 under California Proposition 65 (Prop 65) as a toxic chemical that causes birth defects and other reproductive problems and cancer.